photography-mismasphotography-mismasphotography-mismasphotography-mismas

 Welcome to Gujarat

-You see my friends India is a vast country.
-It is the second largest nation in terms of population and seventh largest in therms of area.
-To be more precise my path lead me to the Western coast of India, to Gujarat.
+You see, my friends, India is a vast country.
+It is the second-largest nation in terms of population and the seventh-largest in area.
+To be more precise, my journey took me to the western coast of India, specifically Gujarat.

-What a beautiful and delightful blessing to start my travels to the unknown.
+What a wonderful and joyful blessing to begin my journey into the unknown.

-to drive to one of the largest salt deserts in the world, Great Run of Kutch.
-After off roading the Gobi and Sahara desert, there was one major desert missing on my list, the white desert lying between Gujarat, India and the Sindh province, Pakistan.
+Embark on a journey to one of the largest salt deserts in the world: the Great Rann of Kutch.
+After exciting off-road adventures in the Gobi and Sahara deserts, I realised there was one spectacular desert still left to explore—the breathtaking white desert that straddles Gujarat, India, and the Sindh province of Pakistan.
+Don’t miss out on this unique natural wonder!

-Rustic architecture in Ahmedabad was quite charming, especially before the sunset, when the golden light pointed out all the structures and shined the glory of the life on streets.
+Rustic architecture in Ahmedabad was quite charming, especially before sunset, when the golden light highlighted all the structures and cast a glow of life on the streets.

 All rights reserved by Mismas photography.